Key Takeaways

 Frequently Asked Questions

-Does CeraVe Foaming Cleanser strip the skin barrier?
+Does CeraVe Foaming Cleanser feel drying?

-Is it good for acne-prone skin?
+Is CeraVe Foaming Cleanser good for acne-prone skin?

 Should oily skin use it once or twice a day?